vsan626/paw-centre/notes.md

 This file is a record of different codes / articles I encountered

 *To get data from firestore within a component.
-Gets initial data from firestore and stores it into props
+Gets initial data from firestore and stores it into props (put into shop.jsx in pages)

    static async getInitialProps() {
      let firebase = await loadFirebase();